 The Fast Path To Connected Device Production

-Bringing a connected device to production with a Connected Factory involves three key tasks:
+Bringing a connected device to production with a Connected Factory involves four key tasks:

-The first two stages are closely bound: to fully test your factory firmware, you require promoted application firmware. impCentral™, Electric Imp’s online development and production management tool, includes a complete test environment that replicates the connected factory process.
-This allows you to fully test your factory firmware with both BlinkUp fixtures and Devices Under Test (DUTs) before manufacturing commences.
-In addition, the test process yields blessed devices which can be used to test device activation with the BlinkUp SDK-based configuration app that you will be providing to your end-users.
+The first three stages are closely bound: to fully test your Connected Factory Process, you require promoted application firmware. impCentral™, Electric Imp’s online development and production management tool, includes a full test environment, the Test Zone, which replicates the Connected Factory Process.
+This allows you to fully verify your fixture firmware and DUT firmware with real hardware before manufacturing commences.
+In addition, the test process yields Test Production Devices which can be used to validate device activation with the BlinkUp SDK-based activation app that you will be providing to your end-users.

-To begin factory testing, please see the first guide in the Connected Factory Quick Start series, ‘How To Test The Connected Factory Process’.
+To begin Connected Factory testing, please see the first guide in the Connected Factory Quick Start series, ‘How To Test The Connected Factory Process’.

 Once testing has been completed to your satisfaction, you are ready to go into production (this assumes you have a suitable production partner in place, or your own manufacturing site).
 Setting up a Connected Factory is straightforward.
-Within impCentral’s Production Zone, you create and configure two device groups: a Production Device Group to gather blessed Production Devices and provide them with application firmware; a DUT Device Group to which DUTs will be assigned after BlinkUp and so receive their assigned DUT firmware; and a Fixture Device Group to collect assembly line BlinkUp fixtures which are used to provide DUTs with factory firmware.
-Only promoted firmware can be deployed to these device groups. impCentral has tools to help you perform these tasks quickly and easily.
+Within impCentral’s Production Zone, you create and configure three device groups: a Production Device Group to gather blessed Production Devices and provide them with application firmware; a DUT Device Group to which DUTs will be assigned after BlinkUp and so receive their assigned DUT firmware; and a Fixture Device Group to collect assembly line BlinkUp fixtures which are used to prepare DUTs for access to the Electric Imp impCloud™.
+Only promoted firmware of the correct type can be deployed to these device groups. impCentral has tools to help you perform these tasks quickly and easily.

-To set up your connected factory, please see the second guide in the Connected Factory Quick Start series, ‘How To Implement The Connected Factory Process’.
+To set up your Connected Factory Process, please see the second guide in the Connected Factory Quick Start series, ‘How To Implement The Connected Factory Process’.